iShoto/testpy/README.md

 # testpy

-The place to put code samples on the blog "[test.py](http://testpy.hatenablog.com/)"
+The place of the codes introduced in the blog "[test.py](http://testpy.hatenablog.com/)"